perfguru87/panopticum/README.md

 - Integrate with git repo: scan libraries dependencies in source code
 - Integrate with publically available product build system: propogate component version and link it with Product version
 - True Single-page-application
+- Correlation map between component rating and number of bugs in production
+- Link to language docs

 ## Requirements